iman2693/GDSM/README.md

 ## About This Repository

-<p style="text-align: justify;"> This is the repository of our paper named 'Robust Brain Age Estimation for Limited Datasets: A Dual-Stream Model with Age Correction'.
-In this repository the corresponding codes and data are available. </p>
+<p style="text-align: justify;"> This is the source code for ''Robust Brain Age Estimation for Limited Datasets: A Dual-Stream Model with Age Correction'' [paper link](https://www.google.com/) Please contact at "imankianian.cs@gmail.com" if you have any question about the paper and the repository. </p>